hyperledger/aries-rfcs/features/0193-coin-flip/README.md

 Having validated the message thus far, Caller determines the winner by checking to see if the value of the first field in `flip_string` equals the value of `called` from the preceding `call` message.
 If yes, then the value of the `winner` field must be `caller`; if no, then it must be `recorder`.
 The `winner` field must be present in the message, and its value must be correct, for the `reveal` message to be deemed fully valid.
 This confirms that both parties understand the outcome, and it prevents a Recorder from asserting a false outcome that is accepted by careless validation logic on the Caller side.

-The [`~please_ack` decorator](../0015-acks/README.md#requesting-an-ack-please_ack) is optional.
+The `~please_ack` decorator is optional.
 If a superprotocol specifies the next step after a Coin Flip with sufficient precision, it may be unnecessary.
 However, it should be supported by implementations.
 The resulting `ack` message, if sent, is hereby [adopted into the Coin Flip protocol](../0015-acks/README.md#adopting-acks).

+[To Do: Add link to ~please_ack RFC when it has been defined.]

 The [`~timing.expires_time` decorator](../0032-message-timing/README.md#tutorial) may be used to impose a time limit on the processing of this message.
 If used, the protocol must restart if the subsequent `ack` or the next message in the superprotocol is not received before the time limit.